2016 shooting of Dallas police officers

-On July 7, 2016, Micah Xavier Johnson ambushed a group of police officers in Dallas, Texas, shooting and killing five officers, and injuring nine others.
-Two civilians were also wounded.
-Johnson was an Army Reserve Afghan War veteran and was angry over police shootings of black men.
-The shooting happened at the end of a protest against the police killings of Alton Sterling in Baton Rouge, Louisiana, and Philando Castile in Falcon Heights, Minnesota, which had occurred in the preceding days.
+On July 7, 2016, Micah Xavier Johnson ambushed and shot police officers in Dallas, Texas, killing five, injuring nine others, and wounding two civilians.
+Johnson, a 25-year-old Army Reserve Afghan War veteran, was angry over white police shootings of black men.
+He shot the officers at the end of a protest against the recent killings by police of Alton Sterling in Baton Rouge, Louisiana, and Philando Castile in Falcon Heights, Minnesota.

-Following the shooting, Johnson fled inside a building on the campus of El Centro College.
-Police followed him there, and a standoff ensued.
-In the early hours of July 8, police killed Johnson with a bomb attached to a remote control bomb disposal robot.
+Johnson fled to a building on the campus of El Centro College, where police killed him several hours later with a bomb attached to a remote-controlled bomb disposal robot.
 It was the first time U.S. law enforcement used a robot to kill a suspect.

-The shooting was the deadliest incident for U.S. law enforcement since the September 11, 2001 attacks, surpassing two related March 2009 shootings in Oakland, California, and a November 2009 ambush shooting in Lakewood, Washington, which had each resulted in the death of four police officers and the shooting deaths of both suspects.
-It was the second-deadliest targeted attack of U.S. law enforcement officers in history; and the largest since the Young Brothers massacre of 1932 resulted in the deaths of six law enforcement officers in Missouri.
+The shooting was the deadliest incident for U.S. law enforcement since the September 11 attacks, surpassing two related March 2009 shootings in Oakland, California, and a November 2009 ambush shooting in Lakewood, Washington, each of which killed four police officers and the gunmen.
+It was the second-deadliest targeted attack of U.S. law enforcement officers in history; and the largest since the Young Brothers massacre of 1932 killed six officers in Missouri.

 Background

+2015 attack

+Approximately one year before the shooting, a different attack was perpetrated against the Dallas Police Department (DPD) which The New York Times likened to the 2016 shooting, comparing their outcomes and the armament of the perpetrators.
+Several officers were involved in both incidents.

+On 13 June 2015 at approximately 12:30 a.m., 35-year-old James Lance Boulware (October 26, 1979 – June 13, 2015) parked an armored van in front of DPD headquarters, which is located in the Cedars neighborhood.
+There, he opened fire using what appeared to be a semi-automatic rifle.
+When police officers responded, Boulware rammed a Dallas Police patrol car and began shooting at officers from inside the van, striking the squad cars.
+He then fled in the van to nearby Hutchins, Texas (10 mi south of Dallas), where he stopped in the parking lot of a Jack in the Box franchise.
+He remained in the van as a standoff with police ensued.
+Further gunfire was exchanged with the police while a perimeter was set up around the van, and a SWAT team was called in.

+The driver identified himself to police as James Boulware, and claimed that the police had taken his son, accusing him of "being a terrorist".
+He then cut off communication with officers after making increasingly agitated and angry rants against police.
+The driver then threatened to blow the police up.
+The standoff continued as SWAT officers used a .50-caliber rifle to disable the engine block of the armored van.
+The standoff ended when a sniper fired additional rounds into the vehicle, killing the driver.